lukewire129/PacketSupoort/README.md

 1. PacketWriter class
 2. Extentions
 3. bytearray - class (Serialization, Deserialization)

+The current difference between **Extentions** and **PacketWriter** is that Extentions supports the Chain Method, while PacketWriter is intended to provide more functionality in the future.

 ## output print
 1. Display() => only byte
 2. DisplayAscii() => AsciiCode Byte

 ## 0. output print
 ```csharp